Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * Inno Setup script at `app/RCC3_Installer.iss`
 * Documentation or metadata at `README.md`, `CONTRIBUTING.md`, `assets/preview/`, etc.

+> 🚫 To keep the project secure and maintainable, any pull request that adds new or modifies existing `.exe` files will be denied.
+> Please do not commit `.exe` binaries or other executable files directly.
+If you believe you have a valid reason to do so, please open a discussion under the [Security Policies](https://github.com/Xelvanta/roblox-custom-cursor/discussions/new?category=security-policies) category before submitting.
+> Please see the **⚙️ Build Requirements** section for details on how CI handles building certain executables.

 ---

 ## ⚙️ Build Requirements